-This plan sets out the direction and goals for the public forest estate in England and indicates the actions The FC will be taking to achieve these between now and 2020.
-The ambitions are long term and the FC will use a normal cycle of review over 5 years to embed these in local forest plans and ways of operating.
+This plan sets out the direction and goals for the public forest estate in England and indicates the actions we will be taking to achieve these between now and 2020.
+Our ambitions are long term and we will use a normal cycle of review over 5 years to embed these in local forest plans and ways of operating.